z1z0nhist/BentoML_Serving/README.md

 This task based on Drug Imgae classification.

-# 1. init WrapperModel then save model as bentoml model
+# 1. Init WrapperModel then save model as bentoml model

 ```
 import torch